The Best Approach to the New Tax Code

 Right now, most people are worried about getting their 2017 taxes filed.
 And, from a tax standpoint, the tape is going to have to roll forward a bit before the 2018 picture comes into sharper focus.

-In the meantime, schedule a time to sit down with your tax advisor.
+In the meantime, schedule a time to sit down with your Tax Attorney Brentwood.
 And if they greet you with a great big grin and tell you they’ve got the new tax code figured out, find a new one.